The Wonderlic Test in 2026: Format, Score, and How to Pass

 A 5-day prep window is the realistic minimum that moves the score by 4 to 7 points.
 Beyond 7 points, the marginal returns drop fast.
 Here is the day-by-day plan that matches what serious candidates report works.

 Day 1 (90 minutes).
 Take one full 50-in-12 timed practice test cold.
 Do not study first.
 Score it honestly.
 The cold score is your baseline; everything below assumes you know which question types ate your time.
+If you have never seen the question types, scan the Wonderlic Assessment practice test walkthroughs first so you recognize the math, verbal, and pattern formats before the timer starts.

 Day 2 (60 minutes).
 Math fluency.
 Focus on percentages, fractions, ratios, and simple word problems.
 The goal is not to learn new math.
 The goal is to get the basics back to single-second response speed.
 Drill 30 to 50 quick-fire problems.